Five Minute Fudge Wreath

 You could also add nuts, raisins or currants.
 But when I’m giving as a gift, I leave these out, unless I know the recipient likes them.

-We’ve made other flavors, by replacing the peanut butter chips with mint or butterscotch or the vanilla for Jack Daniels!
+We’ve made other flavors, by replacing the peanut butter chips with mint or butterscotch or the vanilla for Jack Daniels! **you can use any flavor or flavor combination of chips you want!

 Place chocolate and peanut butter morsels and milk in a heavy pot and stir until morsels are melted and milk is combined.